Tuberculosis Control Program

 TB Reporting Requirements

 Tuberculosis is a Class B reportable disease and must be reported within one business day of the diagnosis.
-Providers and facilities can report suspected or confirmed cases of TB using the Tuberculosis Morbidity Confidential Reporting Form.
+Providers and facilities can report possible or verified cases of TB using the Tuberculosis Morbidity Confidential Reporting Form.

 Contact Us-Tuberculosis Control Directory